saharpe/snyk-task/README.md

 - Update the `/package` endpoint, so that it returns all of the transitive dependencies for a package, not only the first order dependencies
 - Present these dependencies in a tree view that can be viewed from a Web Browser (you can use any technologies you find suitable)

+# NOTE

+Each of the repositories inside (server/client) has a README file which provides further details on how it actually works, take a look!

 # Setup